-You can also run a story around your brand name, like Amul does.
+You can also run a story around your brand name as Amul does.

 #3 Create more videos

-Videos speak for itself, all the consumer have to do is listen.
-No reading stuff required.
-Just make sure you shoot at least 480p at 24 fps, that’s standard for decent quality of video.
+Videos speak for themselves, all the consumer has to do is listen.
+No reading stuff is required.
+Just make sure you shoot at least 480p at 24 fps, that’s standard for decent-quality of video.

 Make sure your video is viewable throughout.
-Ensure the subject isn’t cropped at any point into the video.
+Ensure the subject isn’t cropped at any point in the video.

 You are required to have images of size 828×1792.
 Images should fit the screen.
 That’s what a story does, utilize the whole canvas.

-There’s cropping tool within the WordPress plugin, just in case you wanna use it.
+There’s a cropping tool within the WordPress plugin, just in case, you wanna use it.
 Make sure you don’t crop the important post of an image.

-And please don’t put too much of text.
+And please don’t put too much text.
 It’s ‘snackable’, remember?

 #5 Link embeds